mechaminds111/WRO/README.md

 ## Repository Structure

+/docs - documentation

 /code - source code

 /images - robot images

 /videos - challenge videos

-/docs - documentation

 ## Development
 **This repository is used to track the development of our autonomous vehicle for WRO 2026.**

 We started working on our vehicle for WRO 2026 in late September.
 From then untill June we have changed four different robots.
-This was the first robot we used:
+The first robot we used was based on